Accrued Liability

 Accrued liabilities are used when a company adopts the accrual accounting method.
 They stand for the firm's expenses that have not been billed yet but must be displayed in financial statements.

-These expenses correspond to the accounting period they were incurred, and the supplier did not bill the firm at any point during the respective accounting period.
+These expenses correspond to the accounting period in which they were incurred, and the supplier did not bill the firm at any point during that period.

-When the supplier bills the firm for the provided goods or services matters.
-This aspect is critical because once the expense is billed, it becomes an account payable.
+It matters when the supplier bills the firm for the provided goods or services.
+This aspect is critical because once the expense is billed, it becomes account payable.

 Suppose the firm is billed during the corresponding accounting period.
 In that case, the company will display an account payable, whereas if the firm is billed in any other accounting period, the firm will display an accrued liability until billing.

-Accrued liabilities are recorded to better understand a firm's financial position and show investors better what it takes to operate such a business from a cost perspective.
+Accrued liabilities are recorded to help investors better understand a firm's financial position and operating costs.

 This accounting term can be seen in the balance sheet predominantly under the current liabilities section.
 However, in some cases, it could be a non-current liability.